EFFECTIVE DATE: May 05, 2022

 - Send information, respond to inquiries, and/or other requests or questions;

-- Process orders and to send information and updates pertaining to orders;
+- Process orders and to send information and updates about orders;

 - Identify the message as an advertisement in some reasonable way;

 - Include the physical address of our business or site headquarters;

 - Monitor third-party email marketing services for compliance if one is used;